 Sapphire Isn’t Just for Jewelry

 You could have gone to a number of other sites to get an idea of what to expect from the Kyocera Brigadier, but you want to know if it’s a solid fit for use on the jobsite – something the tech geeks (I say that lovingly, I need my tech geeks every day!) sitting behind a desk all day can’t begin to understand.
 It starts with the sapphire glass screen.
-This is lab produced sapphire like what is found in the Jord Ebony and Copper Watch we reviewed.
+This is lab-produced sapphire like what is found in the Jord Ebony and Copper Watch we reviewed.
 Second only in mineral hardness to diamond, Kyocera’s Sapphire Shield about as close to scratch-proof as you can hope to find.
 You can toss a screen protector on there if you really want to, but I wouldn’t bother.

 Taking the Gloves Off… Er, Putting them On, Actually

 There are gloves sold with a touch screen fingertip for use with phones and tablets, but you wouldn’t trust them to protect your hands on the jobsite.
 Kyocera managed to find a way to make the touch screen sensitive enough to work when wearing gloves up to 3 mm thick.
-I was a bit skeptical as to how well this would work, but I had absolutely no problem navigating with my Klein camo gloves on.
+I was a bit skeptical as to how well this would work, but I had absolutely no problem navigating with my Klein journeyman gloves on.
 Where I did have an issue was using the keyboard – the small keys just aren’t conducive to gloved use.

 The phone senses and automatically adjusts to gloved finger use.
-It can even increased the size of commonly used icons so you’re less likely to hang up when your boss calls.
+It can even increase the size of commonly used icons so you’re less likely to hang up when your boss calls.
 Perhaps most impressively, the touch screen still functions well when it’s wet.

 The housing is pretty robust and there’s enough weight to the phone to give you confidence in its build quality.
 Like a good tool, it’s not so light that it feels cheap, yet not so heavy that it’s cumbersome.
 There’s even some rubber overmolding around the base.

 One complaint I’ve seen several comments about the bulk of the phone.
 Let’s be perfectly honest though – if you buy the newest iPhone, you’re probably going to wrap it in a Lifeproof case immediately killing the slim benefits of the phone in order to protect it.
-You don’t have to worry about a case with the Brigadier, so I’m calling this argument null and void for the professional who works somewhere other than an air conditioned building.
+You don’t have to worry about a case with the Brigadier, so I’m calling this argument null and void for the professional who works somewhere other than an air-conditioned building.

 Moving on to what you can’t see, the Kyocera Brigadier is Military 810G certified.
 In terms we’re a little more familiar with, it’s IP68 rated.
 That means the phone is built to handle being 6 feet underwater for up to 30 minutes and resist heavy dust exposure for up to 8 hours according to the scale.
-It can handle wind and rain, being dropped in the mud, or covered in saw dust and dirt.
+It can handle wind and rain, being dropped in the mud, or being covered in sawdust and dirt.
 When you look at the full suite of Military 810G testing, you’ll be pretty impressed to know your phone passed them all.

 Can You Hear Me?